mark-orion/PyFSPro/README.md

 * High accuracy processing core using floating point maths for image processing.
 * Input from Camera, Image sequence or Video file.
 * Output to Screen, Image sequence or Video file.
-* Pre- and Postprocessing chains with basic image enhancement functions.
+* Input and Output processing chains with basic image enhancement functions.
 * Vectorscope for the visualization of small changes in video stream.
 * Built-in pattern generator for Schlieren Videography.
 * Parameters can be set through command line options.